robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

     131,820  /build/glibc-77giwP/glibc-2.24/string/../sysdeps/x86_64/multiarch/../strcmp.S:strcmp [/lib/x86_64-linux-gnu/ld-2.24.so]
 ```

+## Conclusion

+After all the optimizations, I ended up speeding up the solver by over 120x, so I was very happy.
+The solver can now solve the hardest problems in 30 seconds, and solve the easier problems in less than the blink of an eye.
+When we shipped the update to the solver, many of the users didn't think it was working correctly since it was so fast.

+Some of the optimizations could have likely been applied to the Java implementation as well, but I don't think Java would be able to reach this speed.

+C++ is a very powerful language.
+It gives the programmer the responsibility to manage memory.
+Someone new to C++11 and the STL can easily run into performance pitfalls.
+Even experienced C++ programmers can and often do introduce performance regressions as well.

+> C++ doesn't give you performance, it give you control over performance - Chandler Carruth

+In the future I'd like to learn more about tuning low-level memory acceses and caching.
+But for now, I'm very happy with the results.

 ## Further work

-I stopped trying to get the program to run any faster because I was getting tired and wanted to write this blog post.
-However, I could have tried to go for a multi-threaded approach.
-There is also some more optimizations to be had by making sure the memory accesses are more local, but that would probably require me to look at assembly which I didn't want to do (I hardly know x86).
+I stopped trying to get the program to run any faster because I was getting tired and I wanted to just write this blog post.
+I probably could have tried a multi-threaded approach for the DFS.
+There are definitely more optimizations to be made by optimizing memory access patterns, but that would probably require me to look at assembly which I don't really want to do (I hardly know x86).

-## Tip: always measure!
+## Tip: always test!

 When optimizing, I tended to try many different approaches.
 Some worked and some didn't.
 It's important to have a way to consistently measure the performance of the code being optimized, so that you can get feedback about whether your approach is working.
 Additionally, having a test for correctness helps make sure you don't accidentally break functionality as you perform your optimizations.
 In my case, I had a fast test case that I could quickly run and use to validate correctness.

-## Conclusion

-> C++ doesn't give you performance, it give you control over performance - Chandler Carruth

-C++ has many performance traps.
-But it also gives you the power to have great performance.
-Some of these optimizations could have also been applied to the Java implementation, but I don't think Java would have gotten this fast.

-After all the optimizations, I ended up speeding up the solver by over 120x, so I was very happy.
-The solver can now solve even the hardest problems in 30 seconds, and the easier ones are solved in less than the blink of an eye.
-Many of the users of the solver didn't think it was working correctly since it was so fast compared to before.

-In the future I'd like to learn more about tuning low-level memory acceses and caching, but with the skills I've practiced now, I can already go quite far.

 ## Failed optimzations